 Having the most relevant industry news delivered straight into your email inbox not only saves you time but removes distractions from other emails and websites, allowing you to stay efficient and productive for longer.

 With the rise of real estate robots and automation, it’s a good idea to automate where you can.
 Automation not only reduces human error but also boosts productivity, saving you both time and money.
 As a property manager, this frees you up to focus on relationships and growing your rent roll instead.

-To get started with automation, you can try chatbots that pop up on your website or Facebook page to offer assistance, virtual assistants that help you do all sorts of admin, voice activated voicebots or even property management software systems that have built-in automation for data entry, reconciliation and disbursements.
+To get started with automation, you can try automated responses on Facebook, virtual assistants that help you do all sorts of admin, chatbots that pop up on your website to offer assistance or even property management software that has built-in automation for data entry, reconciliation and disbursements.